Contrasting Aphria (APHA) & Its Competitors

 |-$99.48 million

-This is a breakdown of recent ratings for Aphria and its peers, as provided by MarketBeat.com.
+This is a breakdown of current recommendations and price targets for Aphria and its competitors, as provided by MarketBeat.com.

 |Sell Ratings